 Medium temperaturesolar thermal energy is used in applications that require temperatures between 100 and 400 degrees Celsius.
 Solar thermal energy is a renewable energy source that converts solar energy into thermal energy.

-Low-temperature solar thermal energy is used in applications that require temperatures between 100ºC and 250ºC.
-From 80ºC the flat collectors practically no longer have any performance and it is necessary to resort to other capture systems.
+In general, flat-plate collectors are used in domestic solar thermal energy systems.
+However, for temperatures above 80 degrees Celsius, flat collectors practically no longer have any performance, and it is necessary to resort to other solar concentration systems.

-The main advantage of vacuum solar collectors compared to flat collectors is their better thermal insulation.
-In the flat collectors there are thermodynamic losses by convection, while in the tubes, being isolated in vacuum, these losses are reduced to values around 5%.
-Compared to flat solar panels, these losses represent up to 35% less.
+In flat collectors, there are heat losses due to convection, while in tubes, being vacuum insulated, these losses are reduced to values around 5%.
+Compared to flat solar panels, these losses are up to 35% less.

 Concentrating solar collectors are a type of solar collector that, thanks to their shape, concentrates the solar radiation received on a surface at a point.

 There are different types of concentrating collectors.
 However, they all work based on a set of mirrors that reflect all the solar radiation onto a point.
 Depending on the type, the target is a glass tube along the mirror's focal line.

 At the focal point is the absorbent surface in contact with the heat transfer fluid.
 This arrangement between the absorber and the fluid aims to reduce convective losses.

 Optical procedures with lens devices are enormously expensive.
 Therefore, the most developed concentrators at present are those with a reflection using mirrors which for this temperature range correspond to linear concentrators with a parabolic trough reflective surface.